-Depending upon your recipe, the size of the pan, and how full the pans were, you need to decide whether you can realistically split your cake into two or three levels.
-Err on the side of caution–it’s better to have a few thick layers than to try to patch together broken halves of cake.
+Depending upon your recipe, the size of the pan, and how full the pans were, you need to decide whether you can realistically split your cake into two or three layers.
+Remember: It’s better to have a couple of thick layers than many thin, broken layers.

-Set the trimmed cake on a cake circle.
+Set the trimmed cake on a cake circle, if you have one.
 (If your recipe is really rich and dense, it helps to sprinkle granulated sugar on the cardboard before setting the cake on it; this will help keep your cake from sticking to the cake circle.)
-Keeping your knife level, score the cake’s edge, like above.
+Keeping your knife level, score the cake’s edge.
 Continue with the back-and-forth sawing as you rotate the cake, until your knife cuts clear through the layer.
 Slip your hand under the cut layer, and gently transfer the cake to a sheet of plastic wrap.
 Cover both layers until you’re ready to frost the cake.
 Repeat with remaining cake round.

 The Crumb Coat

 Applying a “crumb coat” is the best way to achieve professional-looking results, especially if you want a smooth-sided cake.
-This is essentially a thin layer of frosting that will help seal in the crumbs so that your final coat of frosting will be easy to apply and crumb-free.
+A crumb coat is essentially a thin layer of frosting that will help seal in the crumbs so that your final coat of frosting will be crumb-free and easy to apply.